GabrielHub/UniversitySimulator/README.md

 **Premise:**

-	Now that the University is official;y recognized, it can grow by buying buildings, hiring specialists, and no longer needs high school agreements.
+	Now that the University is officially recognized, it can grow by buying buildings, hiring specialists, and no longer needs high school agreements.
 The university needs to rise in the rankings, so management of the renown and graduation rate of the University becomes vital.

 **Focus:**